 Butterfly G40+ Ping Pong Balls Pros & Cons

 The ball is made of seamless rubber, which results in a more durable ball than one with seams.
-You will find one or two Butterfly G40+ reviews that mention the high-pitched sound can be distracting.
+One or two Butterfly G40+ reviews mention that the high-pitched sound can be distracting.

-However, what makes the ball stand out from the rest is its high-quality gloss surface and its durability of the ball.
+However, what makes the ping pong ball stand out from the rest is its high-quality gloss surface and its durability of the ball.

 - ITTF sanctioned

 - The heavier balls and more stable in their trajectory

 3. STIGA 3-star Table Tennis Balls